Getting Started Guide

 - Update the hardware version (the virtual machine must be powered off),

-- Modify RAM or CPU settings.
+- Modify the RAM or CPU.

 Editing the RAM or CPU of a virtual machine

-Disk Modes
+Disk modes

 You can add different disk modes:

-- Persistent: Changes are immediately and permanently written to the virtual disk.
+- Persistent : Changes are immediately and permanently written to the virtual disk.
 This is the recommended mode.

 Virtual Machine Controller Management

-A SCSI controller can be configured with different subtypes: Para Virtual, Bus Logic, LSI Logic, or LSI Logic SAS.
+An SCSI controller can be configured with different subtypes: Para Virtual, Bus Logic, LSI Logic, or LSI Logic SAS.

 Virtual Machine Console

-- request the transmission of specific keys,
+- send specific keys,

 - switch to full-screen mode.

-Note: Window scaling is automatic.
+Note : Window scaling is automatic.

 Keyboard Layout Support

-| Physical Machine Keyboard Language (input) | Virtual Machine Keyboard Language | 'Enforce Keyboard' Option Selected | Result (output) |
+| Physical machine keyboard language (input) | Virtual machine keyboard language | 'enforce keyboard' option selected | Result (output) |

 |---|---|---|---|